franklin050187/cosmo/readme.md

 # Features
 * Login via Discord to upload a ship
 * Autotag ship
+* Autoprice
 * Edit / delete user submitted ships
 * Search by tags, author, description
 * Exclude tags using -tagname
 * Drag and drop from the ship page to the game for easy access
+* Order search results
+* Ability to favorite ships
+* Discord webhook

 # Roadmap
-* In progress : Add favorite page
+* Done add order for search in query param
+* Done change button for tabs to post on /search with order=fav,pop,new (default to new) (need to add fav tab once db updated)
+* Done remove js sort hacky funtion
+* update db schema to add favorite counts (and corresponding updates)
+* set up grid css for better layout
+* update footer
-* To do : Add UI to favorite a ship
+* To do : UI clean up
-* To do : add favorite management (backend)
+* To do : code clean up

 # Hosting
 * Vercel (backend and DB)